MKLepium/id2223-final-project/README.md

 You can also use a button to calculate the total delay of all bus lines for the upcoming day.

 The web application is hosted on a private server, and can be found [here](http://88.99.215.78:8090/).

+Thanks to [straeto.is](straeto.is) for providing the underlying bus data.